lmc297/SNPBac/README.md

 A variant call format (VCF) file containing SNPs above the minimum quality threshold specified by the -\-quality argument (default is 20).
 In addition to containing core SNPs, this VCF file also contains SNPs present at sites in the genome that are not present in all samples (i.e. it contains SNPs that are not part of the core genome of all of the samples), as well as sites that are SNPs relative to the reference genome, but not within the samples themselves (e.g. the reference genome has a T, and all of the samples have a C; the site is a SNP relative to the reference, but the site is invariant when the samples are compared to each other).
 This file also contains SNPs that are present in regions of recombination.

-If the reference genome used contained multiple sequences, as is the case with a draft genome in the form of contigs or scaffolds, the sequences were concatenated in the order in which they appeared in the fasta file to form a closed pseudochromosome, and the "POS" column corresponds to the position in this pseudochromosome at which a core SNP was found.
+If the reference genome used contained multiple sequences, as is the case with a draft genome in the form of contigs or scaffolds, the sequences were concatenated in the order in which they appeared in the fasta file to form a closed pseudochromosome, and the "POS" column corresponds to the position in this pseudochromosome at which a SNP was found.

 This file can be used with vcftools/bcftools, or viewed in a text editor or Excel.